katelyn98/HealthyRide-Mapping/README.md

 # HealthyRide Mapping

+# REPO UNDER CONSTRUCTION
+* Will be cleaning up and documenting repo throughout the next month!
+* If you have any questions, comments, concerns, or sugesstions please contact me!

 ## This project has been featured as a 5 minute talk at CompSustDC 2020.
 The related video can be found in this repo.

 ## This project has been featured as a 10 minute thunder talk at PyOhio 2020.
 The related jupyter notebook is PyOhio Talk 2020.